Yismen/qa_app/README.md

 1 For Admin users, default role name is `QA App Admin` as defined in the package config file.
 Feel free to publish and update as needed.
 1 For Auditor users, default role name is `QA App Auditor` as defined in the package config file.
 Feel free to publish and update as needed.
 1 For User users, default role name is `QA App User` as defined in the package config file.
 Feel free to publish and update as needed.
+1. Make sure your layouts view can recieve the javascripts by adding the `@stack('scripts')` directive.